* Patriarch Kirill says law should not crimp freedom of speech

 Two members of the band are in prison for the protest, which Kirill has called part of a coordinated attack intended to thwart the post-Soviet revival of Russia’s dominant church.

-In remarks published on the eve of Russian Orthodox Christmas, Kirill, who has called Putin’s long rule a “miracle of God”, said in an interview with Interfax news agency that Russia needed stiffer punishments for offences against religion.
+In remarks published on the eve of Russian Orthodox Christmas, Kirill, who has likened Putin’s long rule to a “miracle of God”, told the Interfax news agency that Russia needed stiffer punishments for offences against religion.